marrinosnis/repos-master-changer/README.md

 ```
 > [!WARNING]
 > 1) The change happened on the same line for the same element.
 If at line 10 of the `test.yaml` file that is in the `/beta/` path didn't have this text, the
 > replacement would have failed.
-So, that means the exactly same text has to be at the same line in order the replacement
+So, that means the exactly same text has to be at the same line in order the replacement to be successful.
 > 2) If the line doesn't exist at all, also the replacement would fail.
 For example if the change was about to happen in the 21st line of the files, that wouldn't be applicable
 > as the 21st line doesn't exist.

-### Custom-command example
+### custom-command example

 This option is used in order to cover as many as possible commands that are useful for managing files in multiple folders.
 For example, you may need to remove or create files
 in many paths/folders, or you may need to copy the same file in many other folders.
 This option was created in order to facilitate these actions.